passcod/zarc/SPEC.md

 - _Text string._ the user name as UTF-8
 - _Byte string._ the user name as non-Unicode

-There SHOULD NOT be both _Text string_ and _Byte string_ values.
-If there is, the _Text string_ value wins out.
+There SHOULD NOT be both _Text string_ and _Byte string_ values; if there are, the _Text string_ value wins out.
+There SHOULD NOT be more than one unsigned integer; if there are, the last value wins out.

 Implementations SHOULD prefer the name to the ID if there is an existing user named thus on the system with a different ID.
+Implementations SHOULD prefer to encode IDs as 32-bit unsigned integers, but MUST accept 8-bit, 16-bit, and 64-bit unsigned integers as well.

 #### `5`: POSIX File Group